A geometric Iwatsuka type effect in quantum layers: Introduction

 \section{Introduction}

 A homogeneous magnetic field acting on charged particles has a localizing effect, both classically and quantum mechanically.
-Since numerous physical effects are based on moving electrons between different places, mechanism that can produce transport in the presence of a magnetic field are of great interest.
-They typically require presence of an infinitely extended perturbation, a standard example being a barrier or a potential wall producing edges states, cf. \cite{DoGeRa_11, DoHiSo_14, GeSe_97, HiPoRaSu_16, HiSo_08a, HiSo_08, HiSo_15} and references therein.
+Since numerous physical effects are based on moving electrons between different places, mechanisms that can produce transport in the presence of a magnetic field are of great interest.
+They typically require presence of an infinitely extended perturbation, a standard example being a barrier or a potential wall producing edge states, cf. Ref.~\onlinecite{DoGeRa_11, DoHiSo_14, GeSe_97, HiPoRaSu_16, HiSo_08a, HiSo_08, HiSo_15} and references therein.
 This is not the only possibility, though.
-In his classical paper \cite{Iw_85} Iwatsuka demonstrated that a transport can be induced be a modification of the magnetic field itself under the assumption of a translational invariance, see also \cite{CFKS}.
+In his classical paper \cite{Iw_85} Iwatsuka demonstrated that a transport can be induced by a modification of the magnetic field itself under the assumption of a translational invariance, see also Ref.~\onlinecite{CFKS}.
+This is what we call the Iwatsuka effect.

 The aim of the present paper is to show still another mechanism which can produce transport in a homogeneous field for particles confined to a layer with hard walls.
 As in the case of the Iwatsuka model we will express the effect in spectral terms seeking perturbations that change the Hamiltonian spectrum to absolutely continuous.
 Our departing point is a flat layer of width $2a$ to which a charged particle is confined and which is exposed to the homogeneous magnetic field perpendicular to the layer plane.
 The spectrum of such a system is easily found by separation of variables.
 It combines the Landau levels with the Dirichlet Laplacian eigenvalues in the perpendicular direction, and needless to say that all the resulting eigenvalues are infinitely degenerate, see Sec.~\ref{sss: flatlayer} below for more details.